Kurosar/qb-hud-redux/README.md

 **Answer:** We decided to not include nitrous for now, maybe at a later point (or if someone wants to make a PR).

 **Question:** Should I use the normal or the lite version ?
-**Answer:** Due to popular request, we decided to make two versions, a normal, and a lite version (more inline for those who prefer this style).
+**Answer:** Due to popular request, we decided to make two versions, a normal, and a lite version (more horizontal for those who prefer this style).
 Definitely use the one that you prefer ;)

 **Question:** My voice indicator does not indicate the voice range properly, how to fix it ?